Germany–Italy football rivalry: 1982 World Cup

 On 11 July, after a scoreless first half during which Antonio Cabrini fired a penalty low and wide to the right of goal, Paolo Rossi scored first, heading home a bouncing Claudio Gentile cross from the right from close range.
 Marco Tardelli then scored from the edge of the area with a low left footed shot before Alessandro Altobelli, at the end of a counterattack by winger Bruno Conti, made it 3–0 with another low left footed shot.
 Paul Breitner scored for Germany in the 83rd minute, firing low past the goalkeeper from the right, but Italy held on to claim their first World Cup title in 44 years, and their third in total with a 3–1 victory.

 Euro 1988

 Both the sides faced-off in the opening match of Euro 1988 in group stage held in West Germany.
 The first half ended without any goals.
 Within 10 minutes of the second half Roberto Mancini gave the Italian side the lead by scoring at the 52nd minute, however the lead was short lived as Andreas Brehme scored the equalizer for West Germany at the 55th minute.
 The game ended in a draw with one goal for each side.
+Both sides would advance past round 1 but Italy would lose to the Soviet Union while Germany would lose to the Netherlands.